TadiT7/treble_experimentations_wiki/Huawei-P10-and-P10-Plus.md

 > For example:Lineage OS 17,Havoc-OS v3.12 or else.

 ## Kernel Require(Only For EMUI9.If you are in EMUI8,you can use command in terminal or adb.)
 Some GSI need SELinux is permissive mode.So you need flash the custom kernel.
-Because Offical Kernel don't have permissive mode.
+Because official Kernel don't have permissive mode.
 **Recommended kernel:[Pangu Kernel](https://github.com/maimaiguanfan/android_kernel_huawei_hi3660).**

 ## Hardware Support